 In North America, The ANSI National Accreditation Board (ANAB) is the largest accreditation body.
 To see a list of their accredited bodies, visit their directory.
 CDG are recognised as a popular certification body in India.

 The “International Accreditation Forum” (IAF) maintains a list of all international accreditation bodies that are members of the IAF.
 This list can be found here: IAF Member List.

 What are the top 4 benefits of achieving ISO 27001?

 Benefit 1: Retaining customers and winning new business

+There are growing numbers of stakeholders much more interested in how their valuable information is handled and protected.
 The risks involved in cyber security and data breaches of any kind are too great to simply go on a handshake and a promise that a new supplier is acting responsibly with information.